 Contact a New York City Disability Discrimination Lawyer Today

 It is not always obvious when a physical or mental impairment crosses the line from inconvenience into a recognized disability under the ADA.
 An experienced New York City employment attorney can review the unique facts of your case and advise you appropriately.
-Contact the Nisar Law Group, P.C., to schedule a free initial consultation with a member of our legal team today.
+Contact the Nisar Law Group, P.C., to schedule an initial consultation with a member of our legal team today.